 This page lists gelato places around the globe, so you can seek out excellent gelato wherever you are.
 Many of these were sent in by readers, so I can’t vouch for their quality first-hand.
 The ones I have tried personally are indicated in bold, and have notes about their particular strengths.
 Otherwise, the place is either a reader recommendation or possibly a location I haven’t visited of a well-attested chain.
 Gelato places do sometimes close, so be certain to check the website before you go (if a place has one) to make sure it still exists.
 (Websites current as of December 2017.)

 Know another good place?
 Please leave a comment on the Gelato Thread, and I will add your recommended place to my list.

 - Amorino.
 Ex Urbe says: an excellent chain, all natural, with great quality chocolate and nut flavors and fruit sorbets made of unusual seasonal fruits, especially strange oddball citrus which are always wonderful.
 They may look gimmicky, especially since they have the strange practice of making the cone be shaped like a rose, but it isn’t just for show, the rose is actually easier to eat, giving you direct access to each “petal” of flavor.
 They have the unusual policy of allowing you to have an unlimited number of flavors on one cone, so you can try four or five or even ten of their flavors at a time if you want to.
-Locations in Italy, New York City, a few other US locations, London, Spain, Portugal, Germany, Austria, Belgium, Luxembourg, France and several overseas French territories.
+Locations in Italy, New York City, a few other US locations, London, Spain, Portugal, Germany, Switzerland, Belgium, Luxembourg, France and several overseas French territories.

 - Frost Gelato.
 I have never tried this chain myself, but it has locations in Arizona, New Mexico, Chicago and several nations in the Middle East.
 Rowena WOELFLE comments: “Best gelato in the USA is at Frost a gelato shoppe in Gilbert Az.”
 Ann Mulhern comments: “Frost Gelato, Tucson, Phoenix, and soon to open in Albuquerque.
 Truly amazing quality and the original cook-Nazario has created flavor unparalled.
 Salted Caramel and Pistachio are exquisite.
 I have never had a bad flavor and have probably tried them all.
 Perfect consistency-always.”